chaichanacorp/exam_lamudi/README.md

 cd exam_lamudi\todo_app
 ```

-then run this npm again on your cmd terminal
+then run this npm code on your cmd terminal

 ```
 npm install